-The Department of Anthropology at SUNY New Paltz sponsors an Archeological Field School each year during the Second Summer Session.
+The Department of Anthropology at SUNY New Paltz sponsors an archeological field school at the historic site of Huguenot Street each year during the Second Summer Session.
 This course provides twenty to twenty-five students with intensive instruction in archeological field and laboratory methods including excavation techniques, mapping, recording, artifactual classification and analysis, and paleo environmental, cultural and historical reconstruction.

-Students who complete the Archeology Field School earn 9 hours of upper division undergraduate credit or 6 hours of graduate credit.
-The Archeology Field School counts as a 3 hour 400 level elective in Anthropology's major and minor degree program.
+Students who complete the field school earn 9 hours of upper division undergraduate credit or 6 hours of graduate credit.
+Three (3) of these credits will count as a 400 level elective in Anthropology's major and minor degree program.

-The Archeological Field School is administered and conducted by Joseph E. Diamond.
+The field school is administered and conducted by Joseph E. Diamond (firstname.lastname@example.org).
 Since registration in the field school is limited, students who are interested in enrolling are encouraged to contact the field school director during the semester before enrollment is contemplated.